Nagoya Japan MaxiCourse Curriculum

 6 have consideration for protection of patient’s privacy,

-Ⅴ. Systemic examinations and tests
+V. Systemic Examinations and Tests GIO:

 GIO: